Google Sheets import utility

 Publish the sheet to the web

 It's important to do this or you won't be able to access it with RGraph.
-The Publish to the web... option is at the bottom of the file menu as this image shows:
+The Publish to the web option is accessed via the File menu on the Share submenu.

 -